WernerRall147/AzureStorageManager/TECHNICAL_README.md

 # Azure Storage Manager Tool - Technical Documentation

 ## Project Overview
-Azure Storage Manager is a .NET-based command-line utility for verifying file integrity between local files and Azure Blob Storage or Azure File Shares.
-The application is designed to run on Windows OS and provides an interface for file operations, integrity checks, and related services.
+Azure Storage Manager is a .NET-based command-line utility for file operations between local systems and Azure cloud storage.
+The application provides capabilities for uploading files to Azure, downloading files from Azure, and verifying file integrity through MD5 hash comparison.
+It's designed to run on Windows OS and provides an interface for a variety of storage operations, integrity checks, and related services.

 ## Technical Specifications